fbpx

 Instructions for How to Brine Meats:

-Video of how to make this brine recipe:
+Video of how to brine meats:

 In this video Chef Dan shows you how to make this brine recipe.
 Chef Dan also covers the do’s and don’ts of making a brine recipe.